sventorben/keycloak-home-idp-discovery/README.md

 Make sure that your users email is marked as verified.
 You can enable the `Email verified` flag per user or switch on `Trust Email` in the advanced settings of the identity provider.

 ### User is not redirected to the correct identity provider.
 How to analyze the problem?
-You may want to increase the log level to see more fine grained information on how the authenticator discovered the home identity provider.
+You may want to increase the log level to see more fine-grained information on how the authenticator discovered the home identity provider.
 Try to increase the log level to `DEBUG` or even `TRACE` level.
-Details can be found in the offical [Configuring logging](https://www.keycloak.org/server/logging) guide.
+Details can be found in the official [Configuring logging](https://www.keycloak.org/server/logging) guide.
 The log category for the authenticator is `de.sventorben.keycloak.authentication.hidpd`.